Alta California: Secularization of the missions (1833)

+Early American interest in Alta California

 Mexican–American War (1846–1848)

 In the final decades of Mexican rule, American and European immigrants arrived and settled in the former Alta California.
 Those in Southern California mainly settled in and around the established coastal settlements and tended to intermarry with the Californios.
 In Northern California, they mainly formed new settlements further inland, especially in the Sacramento Valley, and these immigrants focused on fur-trapping and farming and kept apart from the Californios.

 In 1846, following reports of the annexation of Texas to the United States, American settlers in inland Northern California took up arms, captured the Mexican garrison town of Sonoma, and declared independence there as the California Republic.
 At the same time, the United States and Mexico had gone to war, and forces of the United States Navy entered into Alta California and took possession of the northern port cities of Monterey and San Francisco.
 The forces of the California Republic, upon encountering the United States Navy and, from them, learning of the state of war between Mexico and the United States, abandoned their independence and proceeded to assist the United States forces in securing the remainder of Alta California.
 The California Republic was never recognized by any nation and existed for less than one month, but its flag (the "Bear Flag") survives as the flag of the State of California.

 After the United States Navy's seizure of the cities of southern California, the Californios formed irregular units, which were victorious in the Siege of Los Angeles, and after the arrival of the United States Army, fought in the Battle of San Pasqual and the Battle of Domínguez Rancho.
 But the Californios were defeated in subsequent encounters, the battles of Río San Gabriel and La Mesa.
 The southern Californios formally surrendered with the signing of the Treaty of Cahuenga on January 13, 1847.
 After twenty-seven years as part of independent Mexico, California was ceded to the United States in 1848 with the signing of the Treaty of Guadalupe Hidalgo.
 The United States paid Mexico $15 million for the lands ceded.